microsoft/FluidFramework/packages/framework/presence/README.md

 ### Notifications

-Notifications API is mostly unimplemented.
-All messages are always broadcast even if `unicast` API is used and all are emitted as `unattendedNotification` event rather than the appropriate custom event.
+Notifications API is partially implemented.
+All messages are always broadcast even if `unicast` API is used.
+Type inferences are not working even with a fully specified `initialSubscriptions` value provided to `Notifications` and schema type must be specified explicitly.

 Notifications are fundamentally unreliable at this time as there are no built-in acknowledgements nor retained state.
 To prevent most common loss of notifications, always check for connection before sending.